renee192/fyp_showcase_webpages/README.md

-A simple website designed for showcase FYP function
+# Kampar Tourism Spot Website

+This website is built to serve as the information display for FYP.